N4S4/synology-api/README.md

 for hobby as is my passion and in my **little** free time.

 Said this you will find many things can be simplified and I slowly will.

-If you wish to help me you are welcome!

 ## SOMETHING GOING ON IN OUR MINDS